chriscrsmith/chriscrsmith.github.io/index.md

 title: "Home"
 ---

+New faculty at Indiana University Bloomington.

-I develop custom machine learning architectures for biodiversity science.
+I am building up a research lab exploring machine learning approaches for population and evolutionary genetics.